 - John D. Ryan

-John Ryan was elected CEO of the National Center for Missing & Exploited Children® in June 2012 after serving more than 12 years on its board, most recently as chairman.
+John Ryan was confirmed as president and CEO of the National Center for Missing & Exploited Children® in Dec 2013.
+Ryan was previously elected CEO of NCMEC in June 2012 after serving more than 12 years on its board, most recently as chairman.

 Before joining NCMEC, Ryan worked for 17 years with AOL Inc. as senior vice president and deputy general counsel.
 While at AOL Inc. Ryan led the Public Safety & Criminal Investigations Unit and served as a liaison with law enforcement coordinating investigations and prosecutions of criminal activities, including Internet crimes committed against children.
 Prior to joining AOL Inc. Ryan was the director of investigative affairs at AT&T Wireless in New York.
 He also worked for 14 years at the Office of the District Attorney in Bronx County, New York, where he served as an assistant district attorney and chief of major offenses.